bahmanm/BahmanM.Flow/README.md

 2.  **See More: [Practical Recipes](./docs/practical-recipes.md)**

     Ready for more?
 This document contains a collection of snippets for more advanced scenarios.

+3.  **Run a Real Example: ["Should I Go Outside?"
+App](./examples/ShouldIGoOutside)**

+    Explore a complete, runnable console application that uses `Flow` to call multiple real-world APIs and make a recommendation.

 ### Deeper Dive (For the Curious)